workshopdemos/zowe-python/Instructions.md

 This is a simple application to introduce a couple of concepts.

 The first line imports the zowesupport library.
-This library wraps performs a couple of functions.
-It allows execution of commands and submits jobs and writes the output.
+This library wraps functions for calling command line utilities and running mainframe jobs.
+It also stores the output from the commands.

 `command = "zowe..."` assigns the command we want to run to the variable command.